nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 Don’t know exactly how yet, but we plan to make a Kickstarter campaign to gather the funds beginning of 2025 to be able to do the work sustainably.

-We are setting up our - c本y crew - office, which is also our home for now, with around 100+ plants/trees.
+Our - c本y crew - office is set up; it is also our home, with around 100+ plants/trees.
-Now, we need to buy a few PCs and some tablets for drawing.
-We'll upgrade everything progressively and just powerful enough so we can run StableDiffusion.

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
 [Claude.ai](https://claude.ai) has been a big help.

 Pink Dawn is learning to code in Python with Claude.
 She'll be able to help me with the coding.

-Jane will be drawing as soon as we acquire the tablets.
-Now, she's playing a game called Omori.
+Jane will be drawing soon.

 The game right now has a workable backbone: a turn-based combat system, menus system, scene management, items, spells, skills, etc.
 The plot, mechanics and characters are somewhat worked out.
 There will be 30+ chapters.
 Each relating to an aspect of life.